-11. Credit Committee Report
+12. Credit Committee Report

-Aidan Fleming, Chair of the committee, present the report of the Credit Committee.
+Pat Deering, Chair of the committee, present the report of the Credit Committee.
 He explained the role of the credit committee was to supervise and oversee the lending process of the credit union.
-He outlined that the credit union had approved and issued 1,680 loans in the year to a value of €10.7m.
+He outlined that the credit union had approved and issued 1,982 loans in the year to a value of 614.3m, an increase of 34% on the previous year.
 He outlined the enhancements in the online processes to improve the borrowing experience for members.
 He thanked his fellow committee members, Board and staff for their assistance throughout the year.
 He encouraged members to use their credit union for their borrowing needs.